chestdb/chestdb.github.io/chests.md

 ```

 ?> Please don't name your chest variable `chest`.
 What name would you give it if it was just a normal variable?
 Use that one.
-If you really need the distinction between the chest and the value, use `chest` as a suffix, e.g. `counterChest`.
+If you need the distinction between the chest and the value, use `chest` as a suffix, e.g. `counterChest`.

 ?> It's okay to declare your chests globally.
-Chests come with built-in functionality for listening to changes and it's impossible for multiple users of a chest to get references to the same interior mutable Dart object.
+Chests come with built-in functionality for listening to changes and it's impossible for multiple users of a chest to get references to the same interior mutable Dart object, so the conflict potential for global mutable state is very limited.
+Declaring chests globally also is more true to their nature as wrappers around files – files are also globally accessible in your program.

 ## Open a chest